kwonus/Quelle-Obsolete/Clarity-Syntax.md

 If a specific string should be match, this can be stated explicitly:

-find "in the beginning"
+"in the beginning"

 If you are unsure what article should match, you could issue this statement:

-find "in (a the that) beginning"
+"in (a the that) beginning"

 Boolean multiplication would match only these strings of text: